Insecticide Spray Considerations for Worms in Cotton, Sorghum and Soybean

 1. Correctly identify the pest and don’t mess up your crop by throwing something in the tank.
 Sprays made at the wrong time or with the wrong insecticide are, at best, a waste of money for that spray, or at worst, can force you to respray unneeded insecticides for the rest of the season.

 2. Correctly manage bollworm (aka corn earworm) in cotton.
-A recommendation change to boost Phytogen yield in heavy bollworm situations has caused an unneeded stir (click here).
+A recommendation change to boost Phytogen yield in heavy bollworm situations has caused an unneeded stir (see this post).
 We should always be prepared to spray Bt cotton, which is not 100% effective for bollworm.
 This is why we have larval thresholds.
 You don’t need to switch up any management from the past if you don’t want to.
-Although bollworms seem to be coming off Bt corn more this year (click here), there is no need to change an insecticide that has worked for you in the past.
+Although bollworms seem to be coming off Bt corn more this year (see more information), there is no need to change an insecticide that has worked for you in the past.
 The same holds true for sorghum and soybeans.

 Bollworm (aka corn earworm) resistance to pyrethroids has slowly been creeping up over the years in soybean.
 That being said, there are plenty of places where pyrethroids still clean them up.
 Also, in cotton, pyrethroids seem to still work well to kill larvae in Bt cotton before they enter the boll.
 Once these larvae enter the boll, they are really hard to touch.
 You will have to make a decision on your own about what product might work for you.